Colinpiguet/M183-todo-kenneth-colin/self written documentation/Journal.md

 This confirms that the XSS vulnerability has been successfully mitigated.

-### Fix: Login Error Message
+### Fix: Login Security Improvements

-Replaced specific login error messages (e.g. "username does not exist") with a generic message:
+Improved login security by implementing a generic error message and basic brute force protection.

+All login failures now return:
 "Invalid username or password"

+Additionally, a short delay (~300ms) was introduced for each login attempt to slow down automated attacks.

+Server-side logging still records the actual reason for failed logins for monitoring purposes.

-This prevents attackers from identifying valid usernames and improves security against brute force attacks.
+This prevents username enumeration and reduces the effectiveness of brute force attacks.

 <img width="1309" height="677" alt="image" src="https://github.com/user-attachments/assets/f90ac71d-7d26-44f2-95da-d7992831cf86" />